 Hawaii is the dream assignment for many military families.
 Living near the beach and enjoying the beautiful warm ocean are some some of the benefits of living in paradise.
 Investing in a home here can make it that much better!

-I'll help you invest in a house that your family will love, in a safe neighborhood that feels like home!
+To get started, you need a great Realtor to help you invest in a house that your family will love, in a safe neighborhood that feels like home.
+That's us!

 The Amazing VA loan for Hawaii

-I have literally handed $400,000 checks to military families who invested in Hawaii and sold their home a few years later.
+I have literally handed $400,000 checks to military families who sold their Hawaii home a few years after they arrived.

 While homes in Hawaii are some of the most expensive in the country, that also means that buying real estate in Hawaii can help you make a lot of money to use when you move to other cheaper areas.
 I've worked with families who bought a small condo here in Hawaii, and when they were transferred to Texas or Colorado, they were able to buy a HUGE house using only the equity they built up on their home here.
 A few years ago, a military family bought a house in Ewa Beach, and 4 years later, I helped them sell that house that had gone up by over $250,000.
 Since they had faithfully paid down their mortgage for 4 years, that had enough equity to buy a house in Colorado with no mortgage!